riccardobrasca/LFTCM2024/README.md

 ### Get the Repository using VSCode

 * Open Visual Studio Code.
-* In the top-middle (or top-right) of the screen there is a Lean menu marked by `∀`.
+* In the top-right (or top-middle) of the screen there is a Lean menu marked by `∀`.
   In it, choose `Open Project... > Project: Download Project`.
 If you don't see the `∀`, the Lean extension is not installed, go back to the previous step or ask for help.

   ![1](img/1.png)